Skip to Content

 Sembawang Hot Spring Park Features

 I visited the Sembawang Hot Spring Park with my family in September 2020.
 It was both a Friday and a school holiday so there were lots of children about, but thankfully it wasn’t crazy crowded because of its remote location and the ongoing COVID concerns.
-We reached the park at about 845am and left around 10am because we had to run some other errands, but we probably could have stayed a little longer though it was starting to get pretty hot.
+We reached the park at about 845am and left around 10am because we had to run some other errands, we probably could have stayed a little longer but it was starting to get pretty hot.

 If you’re planning to visit for yourself, here’s a rundown of what you can see at the park starting from the entrance, as well as my personal tips for a better experience.